Jolie-Ze/infobot/README.md

 # SourceCred infobot

 It's based on the Aracred & the Metagame bots.
-The changes made to suit the needs of SourceCred:
+The changes made to suit the needs of SourceCred are:

 - the addition of 3 handlers : `!read !watch !listen`.
-This will enable the bot to provide links to resources for newcomers
+    - This will enable the bot to provide links to resources for newcomers
+    - The links can be edited easily by the community in order to update the links

 - the simplification of the handler : `"!"` instead of `"!ac"`

+- some minor design & typo changes